MicrosoftDocs/customer-insights/ci-docs/journeys/alm-assets-new.md

 1. Import the solution for emails again.

 > [!NOTE]
-> Digital Asset ALM support for content blocks is not supported.
+> Digital asset ALM for content blocks is not supported.
 This will be available in the July 2024 release.

 ## FAQ

 *Can I add files and emails to the same solution and will that update the URLs of the files in the email?*

-No. You have first to move the Digital Asset files then the email.
+No. You have first to move the digital asset files then the email.

 *Given that digital assets are a dependency on files, would the digital assets automatically be added to the solution if I add the email to the solution?*

 No. Moving emails that have digital assets won't move the digital assets files.
-It’s important to move first the Digital Asset files then the emails.
+It’s important to move first the digital asset files then the emails.

 *Can I delete digital assets from source environment after migration?*

 It’s not possible to delete files from managed solutions.
-The reason is to ensure that your solution doesn’t have references to the deleted assets that leave you with orphan dependency (for example, emails that have a reference to digital asset).
+The reason is to ensure that your solution doesn’t have references to the deleted assets that leave you with orphan dependency.
+For example, emails that have a reference to digital asset.
 If you wish to delete digital assets, you have to delete the managed solution.